Dear Advisor: How do I prepare for AI Technical Due Diligence?

 Bonus points if you score highly on the ML test.
 I may not ask for your score, as it’s a very high bar to pass, and none of the companies I’ve worked at -- or start-ups mentored -- have gotten there yet (!).
 We may touch on topics outlined in the test as they relate to your product, to evaluate how prepared you are to defend the AI moat that’s helping your company grow.

-#5 People
+#8 People

-Do you have the right people for the job – or a plan, to help you defend this AI moat?
+Since AI is core to the product, do you have the right people for the job – or a plan, to help you defend this AI moat?
 This may include any fractional leaders, full-time employees, remote and off-shore contractors and/or talent to help align AI to answering business questions, implementing algorithms, and MLOps.

-#6 (Bonus) Potential Gaps in Solution
+#9 Potential Gaps in Solution

-It may also be the case that the solution you proposed to solve your customer(s) problem seems, at first glance, to either be:
+In addition, it may also be the case that the solution you proposed to solve your customer(s) problem seems, at first glance, to either be:

 making too many assumptions about the customers’ habits – or, on the flip side,